 “Don’t look at me, I need more cake before that, with extra bacon”.

-“When and where was the last time you recall seeing him, and when did you notice his disappearance?”, insists Giorgos, losing his patience.
-Giannis tries a different approach and decides to let the truth out at once,
+“When and where was the last time you recall seeing him, and when did you notice his disappearance?”, insists Georgia, losing her patience.
+Giannis tries a different approach and decides to let the truth out at once.

 “Mister Primož, we’re sorry to be the ones to inform you that Mister Stühl has appeared dead this morning.
-We don’t want to cause alarm in your group but since Mister Benjamin said you have been in charge of this group before and that you know everyone well, we wanted to track what Stühl had been up to the days prior to his disappearance, and when has his disappearance been noticed.
-We also want to give you our most sincere condolences”.
+Well, his head.
+Apparently Crete’s most beloved crocodile, Sifis, had munched on him over the night.
+We don’t want to cause alarm in your group and since Mister Étienne said you have been in charge of this group before we thought we would communicate this classified information to you.
+We wanted to track what Stühl had been up to the days prior to his disappearance, and when had his disappearance been noticed.
+We also want to give you our most sincere condolences…”

 Giannis thinks, to himself, that no one ever prepares you to give difficult news to those close to the victim.
 To their surprise, Primož doesn’t react as they were expecting after the news: he doesn’t react at all, staring at them as if they had said something in a foreign language.
 He has stopped rolling his cigarette, and the cops probably assume that the news have left the young fella in a state of shock, because they tell him they will let him breath and will come to talk to him in another moment.